sartim/flask-headless-cms/README.md

 ## Overview

-A tool for generating an API for content management.
+A tool for generating a database structure and an API for content management.
 Generated SQLAlchemy models and endpoints based on content types created via API.

 ### Features